Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Leveraging Adaptive Modulation and Coding in Underlay DSA

 As was discussed in \cite{b5}, the use of AMC in conjunction with transmit power control allows the background noise to increase up to a maximum value without significantly affecting the network average throughput.
-In the context of underlay DSA, this maximum noise value can be interpreted as the maximum value for the combined powers of background noise and interference from the SN and the rest of the PN.
+In the context of underlay DSA, this maximum noise value can be interpreted as the maximum value for the combined powers of background noise and interference from the SN.
 To see this important point in detail, consider Fig. \ref{trnoise}, which is an expanded version of Fig. 5 in \cite{b5}, now for different network loads ($N_P/N_{PBS}$) when using the LTE AMC setup just described and the power control algorithm from \cite{b5}.
 The figure shows the average throughput achieved in the PN by itself (the presence of an SN is not included in this result) as the background noise power increases.
 On the top, the figure shows the property associated with the use of adaptive modulation that for all network loads the average throughput remains approximately constant until noise power becomes sufficiently significant.
-This is not a trivial observation as networks with a higher load are operating in a regime more influenced by the interference rather the noise, but it is clear from the results that adaptive modulation manages to maintain a balance between interference and noise-dominated operation.
+This is not a trivial observation as networks with a higher load are operating in a regime more influenced by the interference rather than the noise, but it is clear from the results that adaptive modulation manages to maintain a balance between interference and noise-dominated operation.
 The bottom of Fig. \ref{trnoise} shows as a function of noise power, the change in throughput relative to the throughput at the lowest noise power.
-The result exposes the remarkable property that the interference that would be imposed by the SN, which can be considered as background noise by a PN that is unaware of the presence of another network, will not significantly affect the average throughput in the primary network as long as the combined SN interference, other primary links and background noise remains below a threshold approximately equal to -85 dBm (although this number somewhat depends on the network load).
-Moreover, average throughput starts to decrease at approximately the same value of noise power for all network loads (around -90 dBm).
+The result exposes the remarkable property that the interference that would be imposed by the SN, which can be considered by a PN that is unaware of the presence of another network as part of the background noise, will not significantly affect the average throughput in the primary network as long as the combined SN interference, the interference by other primary links and actual background noise remains below a threshold approximately equal to -85 dBm (although this number somewhat depends on the network load).
+Moreover, relative throughput change starts to decrease at approximately the same value of noise power for all network loads (around -90 dBm).
 This is a consequence of the link adaptation performed through AMC.
 Moreover, throughput relatively decreases faster with smaller network loads.
 We believe that this is because at smaller network loads, interference across the network is lower and a larger ratio of transmissions use the less resilient higher rate modulation types.